 Chinos are a great option for a summer wedding when it’s too hot for a suit.
 Go for a classic pair of pale beige chinos and match them with complementary shades of blue and brown – a light blue shirt, dark blue blazer, brown pocket square and shoes will look smart and stylish.

-Alternatively, make a statement with a pair of deep blue chinos, worn with a white shirt, braces and a necktie.
+Alternatively, make a statement with a pair of deep blue chinos worn with a white shirt, braces and a bowtie.

 At weddings, it's always better to be a little overdressed than underdressed, so try to layer your chino-based outfit in a way that offers you some versatility.
 For instance, you could wear a smart, tailored blazer to the ceremony itself, then hang it on a chair, roll up your sleeves, and hit the dancefloor when the reception kicks off!

 Our Top Tips On How To Wear Men's Chinos

 - Chinos are a great alternative to tailored trousers for the office and can be paired with a white shirt and navy blazer for an on-trend look.